nhayward/revpit/user/pages/02.editors/maria-tureaud/bio.md

 **What hobbies do you have outside of writing and editing?**

 Reading!
 Ha!
 Other than that, no real hobbies.
 But I try to be a kick-ass mom to my kid.

-**What published book did you love in 2018, and what did you love about it?**
+**What is your favorite book to reread, and why?**

-I mean…can we even have this conversation and not talk about _The Cruel Prince_ by Holly Black?
-What a luscious book!
-And what did I love?
-THAT ENDING!
-The way the twist took us by complete surprise.
-It changed the way I approach big reveals &mdash;in my own work, and the work of my clients.
+_The Other Boleyn Girl_ by Philippa Gregory.
+There’s something about Mary’s authenticity and voice that immerses the reader in the cesspool that was Henry VIII’s court.
+It gripped me the first time I read it (at age 15).
+I’ve reread it every year since, and it stands the test of time as a great study in historical voice that appeals to a commercial market, deep POV, characterization, and heart-pounding suspense.
+The movie didn’t do the book justice (CW for the movie: They added a rape scene that didn’t exist in Gregory’s work).
+10/10 would recommend the book!